MicrosoftDocs/sandbox/sandbox/gamedev/unity/azure-storage-unity.md

 To use the sample, do the following:

-1. Download the [Unity sample project](https://github.com/BrianPeek/AzureSamples-Unity) from GitHub.
+1. Download the [Unity sample project](https://github.com/BrianPeek/AzureSamples-Unity) from GitHub (or import it from the .unitypackage and continue to step 4).

 1. Unzip to a location on your hard drive.